Walking the Dyke, Pitt Meadows

-Pitt Meadows and Maple Ridge are located east of Vancouver.
+Maple Ridge and Pitt Meadows are located east of Vancouver.
 There are 3 major routes from Vancouver: Trans Canada Hwy 1; Hwy 7; and if coming from Vancouver International Airport, Hwy 17 and the Golden Ears Bridge.
 They are approximately 40 km (25 mi) from Vancouver.
-Pitt Meadows and Maple Ridge are separate communities but intrinsically connected by the street network, shopping and services that stretch some 15 km (10 mi) along Hwy 7.
-They are served by the local Pitt Meadows Airport and the much larger Abbotsford International Airport.
+To access the communities from the east use Hwy 1 then take the Golden Ears Bridge north; or Hwy 7.

 Indigenous peoples inhabited the Maple Ridge and Pitt Meadows area over 1,000 years ago.
 They were known collectively as “Halkomelem” and lived predominantly off the land by farming and hunting and fishing in the Fraser River.
 Today, the Katzie Nation still reside here.